Kobreizhyashi/weatherreport/README.md

 ### Make it work (**IMPORTANT**)

 The API KEY has been removed for security reasons and must be filled in `data/constants.kt`.

+A key can be grabbed straight out of openweathermap.com (sign up & check your emails :-)

 If this is not done, all API calls will throw IOException and the generation will be stopped...